“My message to anyone living with dementia is to talk about it”

 The person claiming must have a disability or physical or mental illness, this includes conditions such as dementia as well as sight or hearing impairments.

-The person claiming could benefit from someone helping with personal care, including washing and dressing.
-They may also need supervision to keep you safe during the day or night.
+The person claiming will need assistance with personal care, including washing and dressing.
+They may also need supervision to keep them safe during the day or night.

 In addition, the person claiming will have needed help for the past six months.
 In the case of terminally ill people, the person can make a claim straight away.